alizeleal/projetobc02/README.md

-## Project for Webdevelopment Bootcamp
+## Project for Web Development Bootcamp

 This project is intendend to put into work the skills developed to this point in the course, which includes CSS and HTML.